lottalarsson/lottalarsson.github.io/_posts/2014-05-10-gothenburg_hotel_conference.md

 layout: post
 ---
 Proposal for a multifunctional building in the center of Gothenburg close to Järntorget.
-The main function is a hotel complex, combined with a public, resturant, spa and a conferense floor.
+The main function is a hotel complex, combined with a public, restaurant, spa and a conference floor.
-The area around Järntorget is strongly influences by the ruffnes of the harbour.
+The area around Järntorget is strongly influenced by the roughness of the harbour.
-The proposal utilizes the entire footprint and opens up in two large public rooms, one that looks over the sqare in front and one the opens up a view to the harbor.
+The proposal utilizes the entire footprint and opens up in two large public rooms, one that looks over the sqare in front and one that opens up a view to the harbour.

-Nytt stycke.
-Lägg in en bild såhär (notera att du måste börja med ett / i filsökvägen):
 ![Bildbeskrivning](/images/1.jpg)

-Länka till någonting såhär: [Google](http://google.com).